 The threats that organizations are facing will constantly evolve and so Microsoft Defender for Endpoint needs to keep enhancing its capabilities.
 By doing so, it remains a leading endpoint protection solution that can reinforce the security of your organization and minimize the risk of compromise.
 There have been a few features that have been announced recently and they are worth taking a look at.

-In recent years, a lot of organizations have unfortunately had to deal with the increasing number of network-based attacks that are targeting endpoints.
-Fortunately, there are several reliable endpoint solutions that organizations can use to identify and deal with those threats.
+- In recent years, a lot of organizations have unfortunately had to deal with the increasing number of network-based attacks that are targeting endpoints.
+Subsequently, there are several reliable endpoint solutions that organizations can use to identify and deal with those threats.

 However, the challenge that security teams will face is getting the necessary information that would enable them to identify any suspicious network communications on a device early on during the attack.